TheAgera/Obsidian/Work/Envision Engraver Knowledge Doc.md

 The button furthest to the right will be the button that sends the job over to the engraver.
 Upon clicking engrave, the color selection box will re-appear for any remaining colors.
 Repeat the same process until all individual colors are sent to the engraver.
 At this point, any work on the computer is complete.

 ### Preparing Rotary for Print

+With the job sent over to the machine, the pendant will display the following [insert picture here]